Genics85/genics85/README.md

 - 🔭 I’m currently working on being better at software developer
 - 🌱 I’m currently learning and building
 - 👯 I’m looking to collaborate on open source projects
-- 🤔 I’m looking for help with gigs, contracts and job opportunities 😶
+- 🤔 I’m looking for gigs, contracts and job opportunities 😶
 - 📫 How to reach me: eugeneamo85@gmail.com [Twitter](https://twitter.com/genics_code)
 - ⚡ Fun fact: I listen more than 3 albums a day